This package works along with RTE’s adequacy software ANTARES : https://antares-simulator.org/

 Once again, this function is easy to use and opens a shiny interface which let the user manipulate the selected areas and time range.
 Some settings can also be passed to the function through its (optionnal) arguments.

-The graphical template used by default is the one of the RTE’s application eco2mix.
 This template can though be redefined completely by the user with the function setProdStackAlias().

 The exchangesStack() function proposes similar graphs with a superposition of all the imports and exports of an area.